-As with the best lawn sprinklers, best hose guns and best cordless lawn mowers, there are loads of different types of automatic watering systems and self-watering planters on the market but, to save you the head-scratching, we’ve scoured the web for the best automated systems for those you can’t be bothered to unravel a hose.
+There are lots of different types of tap timers, automatic watering systems and self-watering planters on the market but, to save you the hassle, we’ve sourced the best products so you don’t have to.

-If you’re looking for something more sophisticated than a simple twist timer like the Gardena reviewed below, then consider this cracking fully-auto battery-powered entry from Amazon player OMORC.
-For the price (under £25), it offers loads of handy automation like daily timers (every day to odd days), length of watering, plus a rain delay button which you need to manually tap if precipitation is on the horizon.
-It also has a child lock so youngsters can’t screw things up.
+If you’re looking for something more sophisticated than a simple twist timer like the Gardena reviewed above, then consider this fully-auto battery-powered entry from Amazon player Johgee.
+For the price (under £30), it offers loads of handy automation like daily timers (every day to odd days), length of watering, plus a rain delay button which you need to manually tap if precipitation is on the horizon.
+It also has a child lock so youngsters can’t mess things up.

 This is an ideal system to use when going away for a period of time.
-Just make sure it’s all connected to your sprinkler or irrigation system and rest in the knowledge that you won’t come home to an arid landscape.
-An excellent value timer that isn’t an Amazon top seller for nothing.
+Just make sure it’s all connected to your sprinkler or irrigation system and the tap is in the open position, and rest in the knowledge that you won’t come home to an arid landscape.

-You can compare this watering system to the one below in T3's OMORC Water Timer vs Gardena Water Timer comparison feature.
+You can compare an identical watering system to this one with the Gardena model below in T3's OMORC Water Timer vs Gardena Water Timer comparison feature.

 Simply mount the battery control unit to a wall or wooden post next to the butt, feed in the supplied suction hose with pump attached and loop the hose guide over the lip of the butt.
 Now grab a pre-charged Bosch 18v 2.5aH battery from your tool shed – or purchase one online – and clip it into the control unit.
 The whole shebang is now ready to plug in a hose and get watering without increasing your already extortionate water bill.